coimbrap/ansible-role-bind/README.md

 #### DNSSEC

-- ZSK : `dnssec-keygen -a ECDSAP256SHA256 devo.re`
+- ZSK : `dnssec-keygen -a ECDSAP256SHA256 -n ZONE devo.re`
-- KSK : `dnssec-keygen -a ECDSAP256SHA256 -f KSK devo.re`
+- KSK : `dnssec-keygen -a ECDSAP256SHA256 -f KSK -n ZONE devo.re`

 Encrypt `.private` content and use it for `private_key` in vars